Boeing Canada

 Local industry partnerships

-Boeing's extensive network of over 500 suppliers across Canada highlights the country's role as one of the most significant international suppliers for the company.
+Boeing's extensive network of approximately 500 suppliers across Canada highlights the country's role as one of the most significant international suppliers for the company.
 This network spans every province and underscores the importance of Canadian companies to Boeing's global operations.

 The collaboration with Canadian suppliers not only enhances Boeing's production capabilities but also strengthens the aerospace industry within Canada, fostering job creation and innovation.
 This relationship reflects Canada's strategic importance in Boeing's supply chain, making it a vital partner in the company's efforts to deliver advanced aerospace solutions worldwide.